 It’s essential to clean your oven periodically, but Scott says it’s equally important to exercise care when using oven cleaner.
 Powerful cleaners like Easy Off work well, but you have to be careful where you use them.
 “Oven cleaners are [among] the most acidic cleaners of any,” he explains.
 “Avoiding the heating element and oven light are imperative, as it can cause permanent damage to them.”
 And certain parts of your oven aren’t the only things you need to be careful with—make sure to avoid getting any of this on your skin or you could get a painful chemical burn.

 Cusick has strong feelings about vinegar: “Vinegar is a good cleaning agent, especially for removing bad odors and burnt-on grime.
 However, be careful when using it to clean surfaces such as granite and marble.
 Vinegar is a strong acid and can leave permanent marks on natural stones.”
 You should also shouldn’t mix it with bleach.
 Before mixing vinegar with any cleaning agent, he adds, do a little research to find out if it’s safe for the surfaces you want to clean.
 If you’ve got natural stone, step away from the vinegar and switch to a product like Granite Gold Daily Cleaning Spray.
 This non-toxic formula doesn’t contain phosphates or ammonia, and it’s safe to use on surfaces where you prepare food.
-Make sure you keep that vinegar within reach, though—these 19 vinegar cleaning hacks will save you money.
+Make sure you keep that vinegar within reach.

 Almost any product if you do this